Alcohol’s Health Benefits Are Not as Easy to Prove as its Negative Effects

 Alcohol Consumption and Health

 Another reason why alcohol consumption is so widely accepted is also due to the fact that many often claim that moderate drinking is good for your health, whereas the very obvious dangers and health risks associated with drinking are underestimated and rarely talked about.
-For example, you have likely heard the claim that a glass of red wine is great for your health.
-However, this claim originated from a study that compared non-drinkers to moderate drinkers instead of light drinkers to heavy drinkers and failed to take into account that some non-drinkers might be unhealthy for reasons unrelated to alcohol consumption.
+For example, you have likely heard the claim that a serving of red wine is great for your health.
+However, this claim originated from a study that compared non-drinkers to moderate drinkers instead of light drinkers to heavy drinkers and failed to take into account that some of those who abstain from drinking might be unhealthy for reasons that are not related drinking habits.

 While there is hardly any solid evidence to back up the claim that moderate alcohol consumption is beneficial, there is plenty of evidence to support the contrary.
-In the United States, alcohol consumption is the third leading cause of premature mortality and it is estimated that about 88,000 deaths a year are attributed to drinking.
-Even when moderately consumed, alcohol is linked to a variety of cancers, such as breast, colorectal, liver, and esophagus.
+In the United States, alcohol consumption is the third most common cause of premature death and it is estimated that about 88,000 deaths a year are attributed to drinking.
+Even when moderately consumed, alcohol is linked to a variety of cancers, such as breast, liver, colorectal, and esophagus.
 Additionally, alcohol use is also known for being the cause of serious harm to others, many of which are violence-related.

 Offsetting the Harm